-Catastrophic injuries may stem from a variety of accidents, including motor vehicle accidents, bicycle and pedestrian accidents, use of defective products, dog bites, medical malpractice, and even slips and falls.
-Injuries may cause permanent impairment, disfigurement, or disability that is often life-altering for those affected.
+No one plans for catastrophic injuries.
+Catastrophic injuries are injuries so severe that they could result in permanent disfigurement, impairment, or death.
+Catastrophic injuries may stem from a variety of accidents, including motor vehicle accidents, bicycle and pedestrian accidents, use of defective products, dog bites, and even slips and falls.
+Serious injuries may also leave someone with a life-altering disability.

-Nebraska law establishes strict timelines for pursuing catastrophic injury claims.
+Nebraska law establishes strict timelines for pursuing personal injury claims.
 As a result, you may wish to take steps to protect your rights as quickly as possible following a catastrophic accident.
-Contacting an experienced personal injury lawyer could be instrumental in building a strong case on your behalf.
-The meticulous attorneys at Berry Law could analyze every detail of your case and fight for the best outcome for you.
+It is best to enlist the services of a skilled Omaha catastrophic injury lawyer before filing a claim.

 Examples of Catastrophic Injuries in Omaha

-In many cases, individuals sustain injuries in accidents that eventually result in a full recovery.
-Broken bones may only require surgery, casts, and physical therapy.
+In some cases, individuals sustain minor injuries in accidents that eventually result in a full recovery.
+Broken bones may be fully treated through surgery, casts, and physical therapy.
 Cuts and bruises are likely to heal and fade.
 Catastrophic injuries, however, may never heal.
 They can result in permanent impairments or significant losses in functional ability that were not present before the accident.

-A catastrophic injury lawyer in Omaha may be able to help individuals who have suffered life-changing injuries by fighting for their financial wellbeing.
+A catastrophic injury lawyer in Omaha may be able to help you fight for your financial well-being if you have suffered life-threatening injuries.
 Some typical examples of catastrophic injuries may include:

 - Neck and spinal cord injuries causing paralysis